eleanor-clifford/ellie.clifford.lol/blog/0009-entropy-bingo/index.md

 without identity verification).
 Make your search area as broad as possible, perhaps even take a train into another city and do the transaction there (try to avoid cameras as you do).
-Cover as many of your distinguishing features as you can, but do it in a boring way---don't wear a balaclava, wear a mask, a beanie, and large sunglasses if it's sunny.
+Cover as many of your distinguishing features as you can, but do it in a boring way --- don't wear a balaclava, wear a mask, a beanie, and large sunglasses if it's sunny.

 Additionally, you should try to segment the information such that no party has